-The following displinary actions may be imposed upon violators.
+The following disciplinary actions may be imposed upon violators.

 a.
-Residence Hall Penalties: Different degrees of penalties may given according to the seriousness of the infraction.
-These may include work detail or fines (damage reparations), resident hall probation and/or referral to the Dean of Student's Office for formal College Discipline as outlined below.
+Residence Hall Penalties: Different degrees of penalties may be given according to the seriousness of the infraction.
+These may include work detail or fines (damage reparations), residence hall probation and/or referral to the Dean of Student's Office for formal College discipline as outlined below.

-b.
-Provisional Citizenship Probation: Notice to a student in writing, that he has been in violation of the rules of student conduct or has otherwise failed to satisfy the College's expectations regarding conduct.
+that he has been in violation of the rules of student conduct or has otherwise failed to satisfy the College's expectations regarding conduct.